Charles Calomiris: Early life and parentage

 Born in Washington, D.C., his father was businessman William Calomiris, who was also born in Washington, D.C., to Greek immigrant parents and grew up in the Capitol Hill neighborhood.
 William Calomiris was a former president of the Washington Board of Trade and founder of the William Calomiris Investment Corp, which led efforts to create housing for low-income and middle-income Washington residents.
 In addition, he was a banker who served as director of both Lincoln National Bank and Jefferson Federal Savings & Loan, and also as an advisory director of Riggs National Bank.
 He also had been board chairman of the Washington Federal Savings Bank before its 1996 sale to First Maryland Bancorp.
 William Calomiris died in 2000, when he was 80 years old.

 Education and career

 Charles Calomiris received a B.A. in economics from Yale University and a Ph.D. in economics from Stanford University.
 Calomiris thereafter served in numerous capacities with organizations addressing economic policy, including serving as a Fellow at the Manhattan Institute for Policy Research, a member of the Shadow Open Market Committee, co-director of the Hoover Institution's Program on Regulation and the Rule of Law, and a Research Associate of the National Bureau of Economic Research.
 He has advised government entities as a researcher at the Office of Financial Research in the United States Department of the Treasury, and as a member of the International Financial Institution Advisory Commission of the United States Congress.
+Prior to joining the Columbia Business School faculty in 1996, he was an assistant professor of economics at Northwestern University and an associate professor of finance at the University of Illinois.